slick/slick/src/sphinx/lifted-embedding.rst

 -------------------------

-If you need a custom column type you can implement :api:`scala.slick.lifted.TypeMapper` and :api:`scala.slick.lifted.TypeMapperDelegate`.
+If you need a custom column type you can implement :api:`ColumnType <scala.slick.driver.JdbcProfile@ColumnType>`.
 The most common scenario is mapping an application-specific type to an already supported type in the database.
-This can be done much simpler by using a :api:`scala.slick.lifted.MappedTypeMapper` which takes care of all the
+This can be done much simpler by using :api:`MappedColumnType <scala.slick.driver.JdbcProfile@MappedColumnType>` which takes care of all the boilerplate:
-boilerplate:

 .. includecode:: code/LiftedEmbedding.scala#mappedtype1

+You can also subclass
+:api:`MappedJdbcType <scala.slick.driver.JdbcProfile@MappedJdbcType>`
-You can also subclass ``MappedTypeMapper`` for a bit more flexibility.
+for a bit more flexibility.

+If you have a wrapper class (which can optionally be a case class and/or value class) for an underlying value of some supported type, you can make it extend :api:`scala.slick.lifted.MappedTo` to get a macro-generated implicit ``ColumnType`` for free.
+Such wrapper classes are commonly used for type-safe table-specific primary key types:

+.. includecode:: code/LiftedEmbedding.scala#mappedtype2

+.. _record-types:

 User-Defined Record Types
 -------------------------